kdashg/jdashg.github.io/_posts/2014-07-01-painless-github-pages.md

 * author
 * production_url

-Disable the following by setting the provider to false.
+Disable the following by setting the provider to false:
-Or not, if you want to set these up already.
+(Or not, if you want to set these up already)

 * comments
 * analytics